 2.)
 Under the Reports dropdown, choose Raw Data Library

 3.)
 You’ll have a lot of options for different file formats.
 Click on BAM to download the BAM file.
-It is about a 50GB file, so it may take a while to download it.
+It is about a 50GB file, so downloading it may take a while.
 (When I went to download my file just now, the file didn’t exist.
 I had to contact Dante Labs support about the error.
 Sigh.
-Hopefully, it goes smoothly for you. ***Update from a member: Apparently you need to download the files within a few months of getting your genome sequenced.
-Otherwise they go into storage and you may have to pay a subscription fee to get access to the BAM file. )
+Hopefully, it goes smoothly for you. ***Update from a member: Apparently, you need to download the files within a few months of getting your genome sequenced.
+Otherwise, they go into storage, and you may have to pay a subscription fee to access the BAM file. )

 Converting the BAM file using WGS Extract: